AlexeyNilov/watson_journal_bot/README.md

 ## What can it do?

 * Save your ideas, thoughts, and tasks to database
+* Use LLM to enchant brief ideas and post them to X

 * Get brief overview of your day